dotenx/dotenx/README.md

 # Do10X
-DoTenX, helps you build automations or backends with no-code which are extendable with custom code.
+DoTenX help you build backends with no-code which are extendable with custom code.
+You can also build automation with DoTenX.

 Join our discord community to learn about the opportunities DoTenX can bring to you, what we do, or ask your questions: